lenra-io/docs/src/markdown/features/data-management.md

 ## View

-Lenra also permit the use of Mongo find to adapt the view result to the requested data.
+Lenra also allows the use of Mongo find to customize the view's results according to the requested data.
-This behaviour also updates interface automatically when a data corresponding to the view query changes.
+Additionally, this behavior automatically updates the interface when a data point corresponding to the view query is changed.
 ### Examples

-The next example will call the `filteredUsers` view with ths users called `Thomas` as input data:
+The next example will call the `filteredUsers` view with the user called `Thomas` as input data:

 ```json
 {